AuCson/aucson.github.io/index.md

 Hi, I'm Xisen Jin.
 I am a junior year student of Fudan University, China, majored in Computer Science and Technology.

 I'm aspired for academic research and I'm planned for a Ph.D.
-I also enjoy building interesting stuffs with by programming.
+I also enjoy building interesting stuffs by programming.

 ## Research Interest